Metal recovery and recycling

 Sorting and conversion

 Metal oxides in dust form are a secondary raw material from industrial processes.
-Swerea is conducting research in several areas to develop methods for energy-efficient conversion of metals from oxide to metallic form.
+Swerim is conducting research in several areas to develop methods for energy-efficient conversion of metals from oxide to metallic form.

 Examples of projects